 It feels kind of weird to write seriously on my blog, but I think it’s only fitting — even if a bit gag-inducing — to say just this last piece.
 I am so thankful and so indescribably happy and lucky to be marrying the man who helped me rediscover who I truly am as a person, at a time where I was on the way to forgetting.
 The man who inspired this little blog and the wonderful journey it’s become, the one who told me he was proud of it at a time when opening the website on his computer meant doubling the number of page views for the day — and who has never stopped telling me the same thing ever since.
 Someone who has taught me what it really means to love boundlessly, in spite of any and all faults a person might have.
 Someone who just feels like home.

 OKAY, and now pork buns!
 The dough and crust recipes are barely adapted from the genius that is Mandy, and the char siu is an amalgamation of, oh, the first twelve pages of hits on a Google search for char siu pork, and several taste tests.
-I omitted the egg wash, in homage to Tim Ho Wan — though that’s the only association I feel comfortable making when we’re talking Michelin star restaurants.
+These pineapple tops aren’t crackly like most because I omitted the egg wash, in homage to Tim Ho Wan, whose buns are uniform on top — though that’s the only association I feel comfortable making when we’re talking Michelin star restaurants.
 Suffice it to say, these are simply inspired by the wonderful folks at that establishment, and a satisfying replacement when there otherwise would not be any.
 They’re an endeavor, but, like love, worth it.

 My favorite dim sum on this Earth.
 Everything but the filling is based on Mandy's recipe, but adapted to be made by hand, without a stand mixer, and with two or three very minor tweaks.
 Also, pineapple buns have no pineapple in them.